 For Rowdy Mermaid Kombucha, manufacturing its own goods means the company can stay nimble and put workers first during the pandemic.
 Rather than lay off a single employee, the company shifted to a staggered schedule to address social distancing guidelines and focused on tasks such as inventory, warehouse repairs, painting and deep cleaning.

 “This meant we were in the perfect position with a qualified production team once the orders began to roar back,” says Dunn.
 “We took this time to lean into innovation, generate our next flavor SKUs and flesh out a new lineup of products.”

 Another advantage to brands owning their own manufacturing facility is the ability to innovate, for example, by experimenting with new ingredients or sustainable packaging.

 “It’s difficult to innovate in your category without exposure to the manufacturing process,” says Dunn.

-“From an innovation standpoint, having your own factory can be advantageous,” said Tom Spier, founder and managing partner of Boulder Food Group.
+“From an innovation standpoint, having your own factory can be advantageous,” said Tom Spier, founder and managing partner of Boulder, Colorado-based BFG Partners.
 “Say you’re baking granola and you want to get into frozen food because you think that’s where the brand needs to go.
 Chances are your granola factory—or your supply chain for that matter—will not be very helpful for you.
 In that case, having a more nimble supply chain is helpful.
 Manufacturing control allows for close-in innovation such as a new flavor of granola, but an outsourced supply chain allows for innovation flexibility."

 There’s no doubt that controlling the company’s manufacturing process has its advantages for brands, but it is not without its share of difficulties, too.
 We'll cover those next.